brickviking/minecrafty/README.md

 Who this is NOT for:
 * People with no computer experience, who just want to run minecraft without any changes, additions or hassles.
-If the base jar does what you want, then this script is not for you.
+If the base launcher does what you want, then this script is not for you.
 * People trying to run minecraft without having paid for it.
 This script will not help you.
 Minecraft is not overly expensive in comparison to some